uvaishnasir/URL-Hashing/README.md

    ```

 3. **Set Up Environment Variables**:
-   Create a `.env` file in the root directory and add your MongoDB connection string:
+   Create a `.env` file in the root directory and add your MongoDB connection string and port:
    ```
-   MONGO_URI=mongodb://localhost:27017/url-hash
+   MONGODB_URI= <your-mongodb-URI>
+   PORT=8000
    ```

 4. **Start the Application**: